 We use the 4/5th rule and the ANOVA test.

-For Feature-level bias testing (this is to ensure any of the feature values we are using to assess candidate fit are not of themselves biased), we use t-test, effect size and ANOVA test.
+This is to ensure any of the feature values we are using to assess candidate fit are not of themselves biased, we use t-test, effect size and ANOVA test.

 Diving into just one of these, using effect size is easy to understand the statistical measurement of the difference in average scores of males and females.
 If the effect size is positive in our test set, it means females have higher scores than males and vice versa.